ouyi/dropwizard-demo/README.md

 - database (configured to use h2 in the following sections)

 After successfully processing a file upload request, the upload service publishes a message (filename) to the message queue.
-A worker application (entry point: `org.bitbucket.ouyi.mq.File2DbWorker`) subscribes to the message queue, and for each of the messages, it makes a POST request to the transform service, which then converts the uploaded file and inserts the converted records into the DB.
+A worker application (entry point: `org.bitbucket.ouyi.mq.File2DbWorker`) subscribes to the message queue.
+For each of the messages received, it makes a POST request to the transform service, which then processes the uploaded file, whose lines are converted to records, which are inserted into the database.

 For simplicity, the file2db application and the worker application are implemented in the same Java project.
 However, nothing prevents them from being deployed separately.
 The file2db application can also be easily deployed as two